 Anyway, this recipe hit me while I was slooooowly perusing the isles of Hobby Lobby. :) Looking high, looking low, my eyes fell upon some plastic corn in the Spring section.
 That is all it took.
 I knelt down, found a scrap of paper in my purse and starting jotting down a recipe.
 It went something like below…

 - 2 Tbsp lemon juice (1 lemon)

-- In a large bowl combine the almond pulp, water, maple syrup and lemon juice.
-Mix with hands to ensure everything gets mixed well.
+- Remove the lid and add the almond pulp, water, maple syrup and lemon juice.
+Blend well.

-- Dehydrate at 115 degrees for 6-8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
+- Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees for 6-8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
 Continue drying for another 6-8 hours or until dry.

 - Once cool, snap the crackers and apart and store in an air tight container for 2 weeks.